 How often are you really going to roast a turkey?
 Borrow the pan, or even buy a disposable one.
 Or buy a whole turkey, already cooked.
 We had a caterer friend do ours one year and he even carved it and put it on a tray.
-I'm not here to judge, and if your guests are, perhaps you need new guests.
+I’m not here to judge, and if your guests are, perhaps you need new guests.
 Go this route, and you also don’t need a carving board.

 4. Greenery to decorate the table